-Objections may be raised concerning activities and events at Detroit's centralized Absent Voter Counting Board ("AVCB") at the TCF Center on November 3 and 4, 2020.
-Allegations of suspicious, fraudulent, or discriminatory activity at the TCF Center formed the core of many of the post-election lawsuits filed in Michigan's state and federal courts.
+Election extremists may continue to raise objections over activities and events at Detroit's centralized Absent Voter Counting Board ("AVCB") at the TCF Center on November 3 and 4, 2020.
+Allegations of suspicious, fraudulent, or discriminatory activity at the TCF Center formed the core of many of the postelection lawsuits filed in Michigan's state and federal courts.
 See, e.g., Complaint, Costantino v.
 City of Detroit, No. 20-014780-AW (Mich.
 3d Cir.
 Wayne Cty., Nov.
 13, 2020).

-The thrust of the likely objection can be summed up as follows: Hundreds of Republicans filed affidavits in various actions alleging widespread, allegedly suspicious activity at the TCF Center that may have represented improper attempts to increase the number of votes for Biden (i.e., to "steal the vote"), and Republican challengers were discriminated against and obstructed from meaningfully observing and challenging the irregularities - thus the true outcome is unknowable.
+The thrust of these arguments is generally: Hundreds of Republicans filed affidavits in various actions alleging widespread, allegedly suspicious activity at the TCF Center that may have represented improper attempts to increase the number of votes for Biden (i.e., to "steal the vote"), and Republican challengers were discriminated against and obstructed from meaningfully observing and challenging the irregularities-thus the true outcome is unknowable.